kwanwan/Coherence-Simple-Demo/README.md

 In this simple application you can upload new entries to the cache as key value pairs.
 Delete an entry and also display the entries in the cache.

 3. Display the cache by clicking on **Display Cache**.
-You should see the entry you previously added to the cache through the command-tool tool.
+You should see the entry you previously added to the cache through the command-line tool.
 This invokes the Coherence **get()** API to retrieve the entries.

     ![alt text](images/image02.png)